 argument.
 Higher level passes, but still below 'merit' will show some evidence that better understanding of the subject has enabled the student to analyse information using simple logic.
 On balance the work is still descriptive Visits to festivals & trade shows and guest lectures Access to online sources and publications.
-Informally assessed by presentations An explanation for embedding Cognitive and I ntellectual Skills through Teaching & Learning ar nd Assessment at this level of the programme e: Key Transferable Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmarks for Communication, Media, Film and Cultural Studies 2008 use a range of established techniques to initiate and undertake critical analysis of information, and to propose solutions to problems arising from that analysis in their field of study and in a work context effectively communicate information, arguments, and analysis, in a variety of forms, to specialist and non- specialist audiences, and deploy key techniques of the discipline effectively in their field of study and in a work context undertake further training, develop existing skills, and acquire new competences that will enable them to assume responsibility within organisations and have:
+Informally assessed by presentations An explanation for embedding Cognitive and In ntellectual Skills through Teaching & Learning and Assessment at this level of the programme) : Key Transferable Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmarks for Communication, Media, Film and Cultural Studies 2008 use a range of established techniques to initiate and undertake critical analysis of information, and to propose solutions to problems arising from that analysis in their field of study and in a work context effectively communicate information, arguments, and analysis, in a variety of forms, to specialist and non- specialist audiences, and deploy key techniques of the discipline effectively in their field of study and in a work context undertake further training, develop existing skills, and acquire new competences that will enable them to assume responsibility within organisations and have:

 qualities and transferable skills necessary for employment and progression to other qualifications requiring the exercise of personal responsibility and decision-making the ability to utilise opportunities for lifelong learning.
-By the end of this level of this programme the students will be able to demonstrate for a threshold pass: In written submissions, structure weak and/or inconsistent and lacking in sequential development.
+By the end of this level of this programme Primary: PA1, All ILOs1-8 Formally assessed WEYM1030 a threshold pass: In written submissions, structure weak and/or inconsistent and lacking in sequential development.
 Immature in style with errors in syntax /grammar and punctuation.
 Citations and bibliography poorly or inconsistently presented.
 In the case of video submissions, some evidence of narrative structure and/or plot development, though lacking a distinct 'voice' or consistent style.
 Technical errors may occasionally interrupt the diegesis but not obscure the intended meaning of the text overall.
-Student has made some contribution to the success of the project (evidenced in peer assessments) Primary: Lectures, Seminars, & Workshops (on location, in studios and in computer suites) plus independent guided study, research and production phases Secondary/Supplementary: Visits to festivals & trade shows and guest lectures Access to online tutorials, VLE and other e-resources PA1, PA2, PA3, PA4, PA5.
-All ILOs1-8 are relevant to transferabl e skills as all forms of digital media have a communic ative function and WBL specific ILOs pertain to lifelong learning and employme nt Formally assessed in reflective and critical analysis, journals and peer assessments - in video / multimedia practical assignments, communication skills are formally assessed against both creative and technical criteria and in the assessment of group planning and management of project WEYM1030 WEYM1031 WEYM1032 WEYM1033 WEYM1034 WEYM1041 & WEYM2031 students may undertake work-based learning at this level which counts to Level 5 An explanation for embedding Key Transferab le Skills through Teaching & Learr ning and Asse ssment at this leve I of the programme: Employment Related Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject
+Student has made some contribution to the success of the project (evidenced in peer assessments) Workshops (on location, in studios and in computer suites) plus independent guided study, research and production phases Secondary/Supplementary: Visits to festivals & trade shows and guest lectures Access to online tutorials, VLE and other e-resources PA3, PA4, PA5. relevant to transferabl e skills as all forms of digital media have a communic ative function and WBL specific ILOs pertain to lifelong learning and employme nt critical analysis, journals and peer assessments - in video / multimedia practical assignments, communication skills are formally assessed against both creative and technical criteria and in the assessment of group planning and management of project WEYM1032 WEYM1033 WEYM1034 WEYM1041 & WEYM2031 students may undertake work-based learning at this level which counts to Level 5 An explanation for embedding Key Transferab le Skills through Teaching & Learr ning and Asse ssment at this leve l of the programme: Employment Related Skills: 1 0 For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject